Neos02/ScrapDiscordBot/README.md

 - `emoji`: The emoji to use for the reaction: This must be from a server the bot is in.
 - `role`: The role to grant the user upon using the reaction.

-### `/reaction-roles create [<message>]`

-Create a message using the bot for reaction roles to be applied to.
-It is not required to use this as any message can be used.

 - `message`: The message for the bot to send.
 If not provided the bot defaults to "React here to get your roles!"

 ### `/reaction-roles remove <message-id> <emoji>`